Who are the 20 top/best SD WAN providers & vendors?

 With such a large market share from their core Citrix product, the market for SD WAN across existing customers is significant.
 The actual SD WAN product is managed by the same UI platform.

-With this said, Talari does not have the experience of dealing with large WAN deployments - as of writing this article, their global telco provider relationships are limited.
+With this said, Oracle does not have the experience of dealing with large WAN deployments - as of writing this article, their global telco provider relationships are limited.

 An International company based out of Hong Kong with a reputation for supporting bandwidth constrained/variable performance circuits.